-This article shows a simple way to estimate the number of food portions you will eat without using a weighing scale.
+This article explains a simple method for estimating the number of food portions you will eat without using a weighing scale.

 Research from the American Diabetes Association and Journal of Clinical Nutrition indicates that portion control is crucial for post-prandial glucose management.

-Studies show a 20-35% reduction in blood sugar spikes when food portions are properly controlled [Franz et al., 2014 – Diabetes Care].
+Studies show a 20-35% reduction in blood sugar spikes when properly controlled food portions [Franz et al., 2014 – Diabetes Care].

 Basic Hand Measurements